 Developing high-speed rail to the North

 The new high-speed railway station in Manchester is scheduled to open between 2035 and 2040.
 It will have six surface-level platforms and will allow passengers to use HS2 services as well as future Northern Powerhouse Rail (NPR) services.
 Both sites were purchased on behalf of HS2.

 “Following the submission of the Bill earlier this year, seeking powers to build and operate the railway from Crewe to Manchester, this procurement represents another major milestone in our scheme to bring high-speed rail to the North,” said HS2 chief commercial officer Ruth Todd.

 “The purchase of Square One by HS2 is a vote of confidence for local and international investors to leverage the wider regeneration potential of the nearby region, knowing that Manchester is set to become so brilliantly linked.”

-Meanwhile, Bruntwood will use the proceeds from the transaction to keep investing in the country’s centres.
+Meanwhile, Bruntwood will use the proceeds from the transaction to keep investing in the country’s centers.